RageLeague/DemocraticRace/README.md

 \*Note: If you have modded characters, it has to be loaded before this mod for it to have this campaign.

-Version: 0.5.2(Alpha)
+Version: 0.6.0(Alpha)

 Author: RageLeague

 Load order:

 * Loads After: Cross Character Campaign (https://steamcommunity.com/sharedfiles/filedetails/?id=2219176890)
-* Loads After: Shel's Adventure (https://steamcommunity.com/sharedfiles/filedetails/?id=2217590179) or Shel's Adventure Expansion (https://steamcommunity.com/sharedfiles/filedetails/?id=2245060394)
-* Loads After: Rise of Kashio (https://steamcommunity.com/sharedfiles/filedetails/?id=2266976421)
-* Loads After: Arint's Last Day (https://steamcommunity.com/sharedfiles/filedetails/?id=2256085147)

-(The load order is specified for certain other mods because these modify the game's code, or add new characters to the game.)
+(The load order is specified for certain other mods because these modify the game's code.)

 This mod is based on this post that is now archived: https://forums.kleientertainment.com/forums/topic/120281-democracy-mode/.